 WestConnex will also create opportunities for urban renewal, improved liveability and public and active transport improvements along and around Parramatta Road.

 WestConnex is expected to create around 16,000 jobs during construction.

 When WestConnex is completed, it is expected to deliver the following benefits:

-- more than double capacity on the M5 East corridor;
+- more than doubling capacity on the M5 East corridor

-- improving north-south travel times for public buses accessing the Western Rail Line at Burwood and other stations; and
+- improving north-south travel times for public buses accessing the Western Rail Line at Burwood and other stations

 On 7 March 2013, the Australian Government provided $25 million to assist the NSW Government to advance planning and develop a business case for WestConnex.
 The NSW Government provided $30 million for this purpose.